hoangcuong2011/Good-Papers/Zero-Resource Translation with Multi-Lingual Neural Machine Translation.md

 Now let us come back to our zero-shot translation problem.
 A strategy to deal with the problem is one to one translation.
 We translate the source language to a pivot language, and then we translate the target output from the pivot language.
 A better approach is to use multi-source translation strategies: we use both the pivot language and the source language to translate the target output.
 Unfortunately, this approach does not work well compared to the naive one-to-one translation.
 The authors hypothesized that the context vectors returned by the encoder are not compatible with the decoder, as we did not do that during training.

 So how to fix the problem?
 They create a pseudo parallel corpus and then use the data for fine-tuning.
 In this way our system works pretty well.
+Ironically, using true small size of parallel corpus harms fine-tuning.
+It only works with true parallel data that is large enough (e.g. > 1M as in the paper)

 Overall I really like the paper.
+The results are very impressive and promising.
 The paper is written not so well, though.